rhine3/audiomoth-guide/guide.md

 * The AudioMoth is switched to CUSTOM and was configured with the "Always require acoustic chime on switching to CUSTOM" option
 * Playing a specific tone (see below) as the AudioMoth is switched from USB/OFF to CUSTOM mode.

+We recommend that before you rely on any app in the field, you test it to make sure it behaves as you expect it to, e.g., by programming your AudioMoth then plugging it into your computer to check the set time.

 Two apps are available for programming AudioMoths:

-* The AudioMoth phone app is available for Android and iOS.
-It only resets the time on recorders that are already in acoustic mode; it cannot switch a recorder into acoustic mode
+The [AudioMoth mobile app](https://www.openacousticdevices.info/mobileapplications) is available for Android and iOS.
+* It only resets the time on recorders that are already in acoustic mode; it cannot switch a recorder into acoustic mode, so will not reset the time on any previously-programmed recorders.
+* You can manually force a recorder into acoustic mode by removing the batteries, causing it to lose its set time, and then switching it to custom mode.

-* The RFCx Companion app is available for Android and iOS.
-It switches recorders into acoustic mode by emitting a tone at a specific frequency.
+The [RFCx Companion app](https://support.rfcx.org/article/65-using-the-companion-app) is available for Android and iOS.
+* It switches recorders into acoustic mode by emitting a tone at a specific frequency.
 When you switch the AudioMoth from USB/OFF mode into CUSTOM mode while playing this tone, the AudioMoth is switched into acoustic mode.
-The app not only sets the time and date on the recorder, but also encodes a unique deployment ID which the recorder will save into the [metadata](#metadata) of every file.
+* The app not only sets the time and date on the recorder, but also encodes a unique deployment ID which the recorder will save into the [metadata](#metadata) of every file.
+This guide briefly describes this behavior [below](#rfcx-companion-app), but check out the official RFCx website for more information.

-At the time of writing, the RFCx companion app's chime feature encodes the date and time at which the app was opened, not the current time.
-We find that closing and reopening the app gets the set time closer to the true time.
-This behavior may be changed in future releases, but if you plan to use this app, we recommend you test it by programming your AudioMoth then plugging it into your computer to check the set time.
+* The RFCx companion app's chime feature previously encoded the date and time at which the app was opened, not the current time.
+This behavior was fixed in later releases--if you downloaded your app before May 2021, make sure to update your app before using it.

 ## Apply new firmware